briandowns/r_time/README.md

 r_time is a library to retrieve time from remote servers.
 This is a port of [tidwall's](http://github.com/tidwall) Go [](https://github.com/tidwall/rtime).

+The way the library works is that it iterates an array of public servers and queries them, extracts the "Date|date" header field, converts the string value to an `time_t` value and returns it to the caller.

 ## Build

 ```sh